As a guy who spent 25 years in full-time Youth Ministry, I have a burning question that, with each passing year, weighs heavily on my heart and mind.

 Biblical illiteracy among Christian teens and young adults is alarming and heartbreaking.

-The problem, in my experience as, both, a youth pastor and adult pastor, is systemic in that a loss of respect and honor for the Bible originates with us, the parents/adults.
+The problem, in my experience as, both, a youth pastor and adult pastor, is indicting: the loss of respect and honor for the Bible originates with us – the parents/adults.

-My favorite quote on “learning” is this one that I heard a long time ago:
+My favorite quote on learning is this one that I heard a long time ago:

 “We teach what we know, but we reproduce what we are.”